iilab/openmentoring-content/en/topics/understand-4-digisec/3-metadata/3-learn.md

+---
+title: "What is metadata?"
+published: true
-Metadata is data about data.
+---Metadata is data about data.
 It is information about a file (such as a word document, a PDF, a picture, music file etc.) that is stored within the file itself.
 <br>
 This information can include the time and date a file was created, the username of the people who created or edited it, information about the device that created it, and other kinds of information.
 <br>